 Act as Principal Investigator for appropriate trials, ensuring oversight of the safe and effective delivery of the trial.

-Take an active part in the process of trial development, contributing to the writing of protocols, Case Report Forms and patient facing documents, supporting the Chief/Principle Investigator and/or the department Clinical Research Lead in submitting applications for NHS, Regulatory, Ethics and Governance permissions to conduct Clinical Trials within the Trust.
+Take an active part in the process of trial development, contributing to the writing of protocols, Case Report Forms and patient facing documents, supporting the Chief/Principal Investigator and/or the department Clinical Research Lead in submitting applications for NHS, Regulatory, Ethics and Governance permissions to conduct Clinical Trials within the Trust.

 Liaise with other clinical departments, supporting departments and external partners to maximise the potential of trials recruiting to time and target.